 How to pay for college may be one of the first major financial decisions you will make in your lifetime.
 The decisions you make today will impact your future ability to buy a car, buy a home and save for retirement.
 No pressure!
 Taking time now to understand your financial picture and make a plan will put you in control of your money.

-This isn’t something that takes 10 minutes.
-It takes time.
 Follow the steps below to understand the costs of college and to make a plan to cover those costs.
+If you need help, consider making an appointment with a financial coach!

 A full-time student at ACC takes at least four classes per semester (12 or more credit hours).
 A part-time student is enrolled for fewer than 12 credit hours per semester.